Wrath of a Woman Scorned

 Aki vanished again.

 Gaara tensed, feeling more than seeing the girl appear behind him.
-"Naiyajinheki," he commanded, instinctively drawing his diamond dust into a protective wall and the intrusive presence as he leapt in the opposite direction.
+"Naiyajinheki," he commanded, instinctively drawing his diamond dust into a protective wall and the intrusive presence as he leaped in the opposite direction.

 'So this is Konoha's Crimson Princess,' Gaara thought, his blood singing with fear and anticipation as his opponent casually dispersed his ultimate defense with some kind of concussive ninjutsu.
 Had he not moved, he would have surely been grievously injured.